PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 This method will not work when multiple nodes are used to run the job.

-### Cancel your most recently submitted job without knowing the job id
+### Cancel your most recently submitted job without specifying the job id

 Running `mycancel` will automatically find the job id of your most recent job and cancel it: